imbolc/tagged-channels/README.md

 // Create the manager
 let sse = SseManager::<Message, Tag>::new();

-// Connect as an user#1, admin
-let stream = sse.create_stream([Tag::UserId(1), Tag::IsAdmin]).await;
+// Connect and tag the channel as belonging to the user#1 who is an admin let stream = sse.create_stream([Tag::UserId(1), Tag::IsAdmin]).await;